 This particular Old-Fashioned is not really classic and purists would most probably throw their coasters at me or pelt me with ice… But it is a slightly twisted version of the Ritz Old-Fashioned.
 In any case it is Friday and I will mess around with classic cocktail recipes if I want to!

 Despite (or maybe because) the kitchen remodel being finished I am still feeling out of sorts.
 I have been working from home for a rather long stretch and it is kind of getting to me.
 It is all kinds of wonderful but also rather lonely.
 Bingeing on entire series on Netflix is a definite perk though…

 If you wish to make a proper Ritz Old-Fashioned, leave out the blood orange juice and replace with a squeeze of lemon instead.
 Whatever you do, beware that this is a proper grown up cocktail with a definite kick!
 Don’t skip out on the sugar rim as it adds a hint of sweetness which I think is needed (the classic cocktail contains sugar or sugar syrup).

-Blood Orange Ritz Old-Fashioned
+Blood Orange Ritz Old Fashioned

-8 tbsp freshly squeezed blood orange juice
+- 60 ml (¼ cup) freshly squeezed blood orange juice or lemon juice

-2 tbsp Grand Marnier
+- 2 tbsp Grand Marnier

-dash of Angostura bitters
+- dash of Angostura bitters

-4 maraschino cherries (cocktail cherries) to decorate
+- 4 maraschino cherries (cocktail cherries) to decorate

-blood orange rind to decorate
+- blood orange rind to decorate

-granulated sugar & lightly beaten egg white to decorate glasses
+- granulated sugar to frost glasses